dev-92/Snake/README.md

 - Collectable items (prey) effect overview

 ## 4 Known issues
-- After starting a new game the "Start Game" Button should switch to "Continue" in case the game is paused and not game over
+- After starting a new game the "Start Game" button should switch to "Continue" in case the game is paused and not game over
 - The volume sider inside the settings menu is not connected yet

 ## 5 Architecture